- BY Colin Yeo

 The Inspector is prohibited from inspecting without permission removal centres, short term holding centres, escort arrangements and detention centres where these are already within the remit of other Inspectorates (e.g. the Chief Inspector of Prisons).

 The Inspector can select other topics not falling within this list because, unlike for who can be inspected, the wording of the statute on what can be inspected is not exhaustive.
 Cross-governmental working by Home Office immigration officials is not listed, for example, but has been commented on previously.
-The Inspector has looked into the “Right to Rent” scheme and the hostile environment more generally, as well as immigration litigation and other topics not explicitly and directly listed.
+The Inspector has looked into the immigration system as it relates to the social care sector, as well as the electronic monitoring of foreign national offenders and other topics not explicitly and directly listed.

 Prohibition on investigating cases